-It is my pleasure to invite you to attend the Annual Meeting of Stockholders of ACM Research, Inc. to be held on June 30, 2022, at 7 a.m., Pacific time.
-This year's Annual Meeting will be a "virtual meeting" conducted via live audio webcast, consistent with our prior practice and with prudent planning in light of the public health risks attributable to the COVID-19 (Coronavirus) pandemic.
-Each holder of Class A or Class B common stock as of 5 p.m., Eastern time, on the record date of May 3, 2022, will be able to participate Meeting the Annual accessing webcast in by а live at virtualshareholdermeeting.com/ACMR2022 and entering the control number included on the stockholder's Notice of Internet Availability of Proxy Materials or proxy card.
+It is my pleasure to invite you to attend the Annual Meeting of Stockholders of ACM Research, Inc. to be held on June 15, 2023, at 7 a.m., Pacific time.
+This year's Annual Meeting will be a "virtual meeting" conducted via live audio webcast, consistent with our prior practice.
+Each holder of Class A or Class B common stock as of 5 p.m., Eastern time, on the record date of April 18, 2023, will be able to participate in the Annual Meeting by accessing a live webcast at virtualshareholdermeeting.com/ACMR2023 and entering the control number included on the stockholder's Notice of Internet Availability of Proxy Materials or proxy card.
 Stockholders will also be able to vote their shares and submit questions via the Internet during the meeting by participating in the webcast.

-During the Annual Meeting, stockholders will be asked to elect the entire board of directors and to ratify the appointment of Armanino LLP as our independent auditor for 2022.
+During the Annual Meeting, stockholders will be asked to elect the entire board of directors and to ratify the appointment of Armanino LLP as our independent auditor for 2023.
 Each of these matters is important, and we urge you to vote in favor of the election of each of the director nominees and the ratification of the appointment of our independent auditor.

 We are furnishing proxy materials to our stockholders over the Internet.
 This process expedites the delivery of proxy materials to our stockholders, lowers our costs and reduces the environmental impact of the Annual Meeting.
-Today we are sending to each of our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our Proxy Statement for the Annual Meeting and our 2021 Annual Report to Stockholders, as well as how to vote via proxy either by telephone or over the Internet.
+Today we are sending to each of our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our Proxy Statement for the Annual Meeting and our 2022 Annual Report to Stockholders, as well as how to vote via proxy either by telephone or over the Internet.